LucasZNK/YourVault/README.md

 This combination will create a unique key that you only need to remember.

+## Protecting Your Funds: Why We Choose Not to Distribute Executables for Our Desktop App

+I choose not to distribute a executable for our desktop app because my goal is for you to have control and full transparency over the software installed on your computer, especially when it comes to handling your funds.
+The idea is for you to build and install the app on your computer like any other program, but with the added benefit of being able to review the code beforehand and build it yourself.
+This process allows you to ensure that there is nothing suspicious or malicious in the code, providing an extra layer of security for your funds.

+Furthermore, it's important to note that the desktop app does not require an internet connection to function properly.
+This means that you can use it offline without any issues.
+I believe that by providing a completely offline solution, can offer a higher level of security for your funds, as there is no risk of your private information or keys being transmitted over the internet.
+This is just one more way in which this app is designed to prioritize your security and peace of mind.

 # How this create secure keys?

 This is a small Rust program that uses some third-party packages to generate a private key and its corresponding mnemonic phrase from a given input.
 The following functions and algorithms are used: